avadeisler/Avadeisler-portfolio/README.md

 Here are some screenshots of the page completed as it is now.
 I am including a screenshot of what it looks like when it is scaled down for phones or other small screens.

+I used many resources such as stack overflow and google to help me build pieces of this code.
+Especially while trying to complete the image gallery portion.
+I also referenced previous projects that we've done for class.
+The images are borrowed from Google as placeholders other than the photo of me which I took myself.

 ![Alt text](<Screenshot (5).png>) ![Alt text](<Screenshot (6).png>) ![Alt text](<Screenshot (7).png>) ![Alt text](<Screenshot (8).png>)

 Here is a link to the completed page: https://avadeisler.github.io/Avadeisler-portfolio/